ZupIT/beagle-web-core/README.md

 ```

 ## How does it work?
-This library is responsible for fetching and parsing a view from a Beagle backend, managing loading
+This library is responsible for fetching views, parsing them and updating the UI according to
-and error feedbacks, updates to the view and also navigation.
-The entry point for all these features
+the results.
+These views are obtained from a Beagle backend service once a navigation is
-is the BeagleService, which can be created through the function `createBeagleService`.
-See the
+performed by the application.
+The entry point for all these features is the BeagleService,
-example below:
+which can be created through the function `createBeagleService`.
+See the example below:

 ```typescript
 import createBeagleService from '@zup-it/beagle-web'